tango-controls/labview-binding/README.md

 # Documentation

-The provided 'quick start guide' explains how to implement a Tango device server In LabVIEW.
+The provided 'quick start guide' explains how to implement a Tango device server in LabVIEW.

 # How to build and install using cmake